auth0/docs/articles/protocols/saml/samlsso-auth0-to-auth0.md

 ![](/media/articles/saml/samlsso-auth0-to-auth0/samlsso-auth0-15.png)

-* You will first see a Lock login widget appear that is triggered by the Service Provider.
-Enter the username of the test tenant you created earlier.

-You will then be redirected to the Lock login widget of the Identity Provider.
-Login with the credentials for the test user you created.
+* Because you already logged in while testing this connection above, you will likely be sent directly to the "It Works!" page shown previously.
+If you are presented with the Lock login screen, login using the credentials for the user you created above.
+On some older tenants, you may see the "Last time you signed in using" dialog as shown below, in which case you can just click on your email address to continue.

 ![](/media/articles/saml/samlsso-auth0-to-auth0/samlsso-auth0-16.png)

-If the SAML configuration works, your browser will be redirected back to an Auth0 page that says __"It works!!!"__.
+If the SAML configuration works, your browser will be redirected back to an Auth0 page that says __"It works!"__.
 This page will display the contents of the SAML authentication assertion sent by the Auth0 Identity Provider to Auth0 Service Provider.
 This means the SAML connection from Auth0 Service Provider to Auth0 Identity Provider is working.

 If it didn't work, double check the above steps and then consult the **troubleshooting** section at the end of this document.